 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

 Do something special for the people you love or yourself by cooking a delicious plant-based dinner or dessert for Valentine’s Day!
-Whether you’re treating yourself to a self-love baking project or you’re throwing a Valentine’s Day party for all your friends and family, we have all the recipes you need for edible gifts, dinner-date entrees, desserts, and dishes that can feed a crowd in this ultimate guide.
+Whether you’re treating yourself to a self-love baking project or you’re throwing a Valentine’s Day party for all your friends and family, thanks to the Food Monster App, we have all the recipes you need for edible gifts, dinner-date entrees, desserts, and dishes that can feed a crowd in this ultimate guide.

 You know what they say… the way to a person’s heart is their stomach!